nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Word | Meaning
 -------|--------
-Alphanumeric | character that is either an alphabet (capitalised and non-capitalised) or a numerical number.
+Alphanumeric | A character that is either an alphabet (capitalised and non-capitalised) or a numerical number.
-Command | instruction entered by the user e.g. `list`, `exit`.
+Command | Instruction entered by the user e.g. `list`, `exit`.
 Command Line Interface (CLI) | A text-based interface that is used to operate software, allowing the user to respond to visual prompts via typing commands.
 CSV | A comma-separated values (CSV) file is a delimited text file that uses a comma to separate values.
 It is generally used to move data to and from programs such as Microsoft Excel and Google Sheets.
-Graphic User Interface (GUI) | a system of interactive visual components for computer software, which allows users to interact via many visual components.
+Graphic User Interface (GUI) | A system of interactive visual components for computer software, which allows users to interact via many visual components.
-Java | a computing platform for application development.
+Java | A computing platform for application development.
 Source Control runs on Java.
 JSON | JavaScript Object Notation (JSON) is an open standard file format and data interchange format that uses human-readable text to store and transmit data objects consisting of attribute–value pairs and arrays (or other serializable values).
+Directory | It is where files in the computer are stored, or commonly known as folder.
+Path | A string of characters to uniquely identify the location in the computer.
+Absolute path starts from the root directory and relative path starts from the current working directory.

 [Return to table of contents](#table-of-contents)